kubernetes/ingress-nginx/controllers/nginx/configuration.md

 http://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_timeout

 **load-balance:** Sets the algorithm to use for load balancing.
-The value can either be round_robin to use the default round robin load balancer, least_conn to use the least connected method, or ip_hash to use a hash of the server for routing.
+The value can either be round_robin to use the default round robin loadbalancer, least_conn to use the least connected method, or ip_hash to use a hash of the server for routing.
 The default is least_conn. http://nginx.org/en/docs/http/load_balancing.html.